Back to all posts

 • Evaluation

-Working with smaller models removed a lot of comforting illusions from my training loop.
-When the parameter budget is limited, weak data curation, noisy labels, and vague evaluation show up immediately in the outputs.
+Working with smaller models strips away a lot of the comforting illusions you get when throwing massive compute at a problem.
+When your parameter budget is tight, bad data curation, noisy labels, and sloppy evaluation show up instantly in the output.

 keep reading.